 As the sole vendor on Netflix’ Warrior Nun, The Embassy was responsible for completing nearly 700 shots with a studio of 30 artists, bringing the same level of quality the studio achieves in their film and commercial work.
 The team will discuss all aspects of production, from creature concept and on-set planning, to post-production, focusing on elements that were unique to the series and interesting challenges that The Embassy faced throughout the production.

-Marina is a member of the Online Film Critics Society and the Alliance of Women Film Journalists, is the Vice President of the Vancouver ACM SIGGRAPH chapter and has served on juries for several film festivals including DOXA, St. Louis International Film Festival, and the Whistler Film Festival.
-She joined the Spark CG Society as Festival Director in 2014.
+Marina is a member of ACM and ACM SIGGRAPH, the Online Film Critics Society, the Alliance of Women Film Journalists, and the Visual Effects Society.
+She is the President of Spark CG Society and the Vancouver ACM SIGGRAPH chapter.
+She has also served on juries for several film festivals including DOXA, St. Louis International Film Festival, and the Whistler Film Festival.
+She joined the Spark CG Society in 2014.

 Michael Blackbourn began his career as a visual effects artist in 2001 after training as both a pencil-and-paper and 3d character animator.
 Over his nearly twenty-year career he has personally handled every facet of visual effects.
 He has specialized over time, in shading, lighting, and now as an overall VFX supervisor.
 He's been with The Embassy since 2006, leading the team to bring life a variety of projects in television, commercials and feature films.
 While at Embassy, Mike has supervised projects including; Iron Man, Lost in Space, Hunger Games, and our current series Warrior Nun for Netflix.